vigneshkamathc/mesa_tutorial/docs/source/Jan2025Update_MESA4_tutorial.rst

    |image6|

-You will see a progress bar, and once the process is completed, a notification will appear in the Log Output box.
-This may take some time to complete, depending on the amount of asset data you have and the processing power of your computer.
-If there are any errors, it will tell also be displayed in the Log Output box.
+You will see a progress bar.
+Once the process is complete, a notification will appear in the Log Output box.
+This may take some time, depending on the amount of asset data and the processing power of your computer.
+If any errors occur, they will also be displayed in the Log Output box.

 |image7|